Max Branning: 2006–2021

 Struggling with losing Tanya, Max rebukes Kirsty's pleas for a reconciliation and struggles to look after Abi.
 Eventually, with Abi's blessing, they reunite, and Kirsty moves into their house.
 Lauren returns, having left her rehabilitation clinic early, worrying Max.
 Max's feud with Carl continues, and, determined to get rid of Max so he can win back Kirsty, he purposefully cuts the brakes on his car, and crashes it, leaving Phil in a critical condition.
 He frames Max for cutting the brakes, and forces Ian to become a false witness.
 Max is arrested and released on bail, until Carl goads him into attacking him, and he is remanded in custody.
-He then ends his relationship with Kirsty under Carl's instructions, who has threatened to harm Lauren.
+He then ends his relationship with Kirsty under Carl's instructions, partially because Carl has also threatened Lauren's safety as well.
 Carl also forces Max to tell his family he is guilty, and Lauren is the only person who believes he is innocent.
 On the day of Max's trial, Ian fails to turn up, and Max is released without charge, to Carl's fury.
 Max then heads to a wasteland with Phil, and it is revealed they have kidnapped Ian.
 They use Ian as bait to trap Carl, and then let him go, and Phil offers Max the chance to kill Carl.
 Max declines and returns to his family instead, resuming his relationship with Kirsty. however, Carl soon tells Max that he had sex with Kirsty while he was in prison, leading to Max ending his relationship with her.
 Several months later, Kirsty leaves Walford for good.